hwillson/react-apollo-multiple-mutations/README.md

 # react-apollo-multiple-mutations

-Quick demo showing how to handle nested &lt;Mutation />'s.
+Quick demo showing how to handle nested &lt;Mutation />'s with `react-adopt`.